When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What works best when using Google Local Services

-• Answer every call.
-One of the ranking signals for your LSA is how responsive you are to the leads you get.
+- Answer every call.
+One of the main ranking signals for your LSA is how responsive you are to the leads you get.
 For this reason, it’s crucial to keep up on the leads and answer the phone when it rings.

-• Keep calls brief.
-Google determines whether or not a lead is active (aka legit) based on the length of your initial call.
+- Keep calls brief.
+Whether or not a lead is active (aka legit) is automatically decided based on the length of your initial call.
 They haven’t shared a specific time frame, but keep this in mind and cut it short if you know it’s not going anywhere.

 Yelp: The Original Website For Local Service Leads